byrant24/Terraform-And-Docker/README.md

    The architecture uses Load Balancer, Route53 to expose services.
 The ECS service is autoscaled by using AutoScaling for fault tolerancy.
 Creates VPC, public and private subnet, security groups, deploys postgres in RDS, deploys redis in elasticache.
 Creates Container template, task definitions, ECS service and cluster.

    **Components:**
+   - `variables.tf` conatians all the variables required in the module.
    - `connections.tf` specifies the aws connection provider.
    - `network.tf` creates vpc, public and private subnet, internet gateway, route table and nat gateway.
    - `ecs.tf` creates ecs cluster, ecs tasks definitions, ecs service.
 Attaches ecs service to load balancer.
    - `alb.tf` creates load balance, its target groups and its listeners.
    - `auto_scaling.tf` creates auto scaling to attach to the ecs service, auto scaling policies based on cloud watch alarms.
-   - `security.tf` creates security group for load balancer and ecs tasks
+   - `security.tf` creates security group for load balancer and ecs tasks.
+   - `rds_postgres.tf` deploys postgres to RDS db with security group and subnets.
+   - `redis.tf` deploys redis cluster to elasticache.
+   - 'route53_mapping.tf' creates an alias for loadbalancer using hosted zone 'anmolposts.com'.